 7. Avoid CSS expressions.

-CSS expressions work only in IE, so if you build cross browser application you should not use them anyway.
+CSS expressions work only in IE, so if you build a cross-browser application you should not use them anyway.
 The only good use for them is min-width/min-height hack for IE6.

 8. Make JS and CSS external.